Albulalinie

 Sustainable construction

-The site was prepared largely from the railway itself, which required the construction of temporary stations at both ends of the tunnel.
-These temporary facilities occupy large areas of land near to each tunnel entrance.
-The resulting rubble is to be processed in Preda for reuse as hardcore in the subsequent concreting and formwork.
+Access to the remote construction site was largely by rail, for which a construction railway station was built on both sides of the tunnel.
+Larger areas were temporarily occupied in the portal areas during the construction phase.
+The excavated material was used as raw material for concrete and ballast production and was processed in Preda.
 A site known as Las Piazzettas has been designated for the burying and landscaping of up to 250,000 cubic metres of material found to be of insufficient quality for this purpose.

 Guaranteed environmental compatibility